phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Dialogs/README.md

 ![An example of a bad error dialog](https://github.com/phuoctan4141/python/blob/main/pythonGUIs/Basic%20PyQt5%20Features/Dialogs/images/An%20example%20of%20a%20bad%20error%20dialog.png)

-This real dialog from Acrobat Reader DC is better.
+&emsp; This real dialog from Acrobat Reader DC is better.
 This explains that there is an error, what the consequences may be, and potentially how to resolve it.